michalk-k/Home-Assistant-TimscaleDB/ha-energy-spot.md

 $f$;
 ```

 The `calculate_cost()` function is as easy as it can be.
-For given trade type, it multiplies energy by all prices found.
+For given trade type, it multiplies given energy by all prices found.
 Then returns the sum of them.
-Its `_exclude` parameter allow to ignore requested price item.
-We will use it to ignore an *energy*.
-Similarily, `_include` parameter privide cost of given price entry.
+Its `_exclude` parameter allow to ignore requested price item by its name.
+Similarily, `_include` will ensure returning cost only for given price entry,

-The `calculate_fee` is a tiny bit more complex, calculating cost of both type of fees for given energy.
-Like previous function, it also allows to not include some price entries to the result.
+The `calculate_fee()` is a tiny bit more complex, calculating cost of both type of fees for given energy.
+Like previous function, it also allows to not include some fee entries to the result.

-Combining these functions allow to calculate wide range of different costs within CAGG.
+Combining these functions allows to calculate wide range of different costs within CAGG.
 Obviosly you can use them manually ie for testing purposes.

-Later on those function will be used within the CAGG to provide values.

-* `calculate_cost('Purchase')` + `calculate_fee('Purchase')` = gross, total cost of energy
-* `calculate_cost('Purchase' ... _include='energy')`         = net cost of bought energy (spot)
-* `calculate_fee('Purchase' ... _exclude='energy)` = Trading related costs

-Analogically for sale, but notice that fees reduces the price:

-* `calculate_cost('Purchase')` - `calculate_fee('Purchase')` =  net income from energy sold
-* `calculate_cost('Purchase' ... _include='energy')`         =  net cost of sold energy (spot)
-* `calculate_fee(purchase ... _exclude=energy) - `calculate_fee(purchase ... _exclude=energy)`  = Trading related costs
+> If you changed declaration from STABLE to IMMUTABLE, ensure that you execute `DISCARD PLANS` before each use of those functions (unless prices are not changed or you reconnected to the database).

 ## Aggregates for Energy

 The first level CAGG is the hourly energy one, aggregating data from the `ltss` table.
-Other CAGGs uses those precalculated aggregates.
+Other CAGGs uses those precalculated energy aggregates.

-What is provided by energy CAGGs is up to individual needs and decissions.
-Likely purchase and sale cost may be considered usefull in every setup.
+What is provided by costs CAGGs is up to individual needs and decissions.
 If you plan to compare alternative offers in future, it's handy to have access to some precalculated values.
 While it can be done on-the-fly, it will be more taxing to the system.
 To the extend that will be unusable for presentation purposes.

+Purchase and sale costs may be considered usefull in every setup.
+Storing net price of energy is useful as well.
 My final proposal is:

 * purchase cost (gross energy value + fees)